 When making a batch of turkey stock the other day, I needed a large glass container to put it in to allow it to cool.
 The only one I could find was my old sun-tea jar - a very happy accident!
 It turned out to be the perfect stock-separator: large enough to hold all the stock from my 8 quart stock pot, and it's made of glass, so no yucky plastic-chemical-leaching.
-I used a basket strainer and poured the stock in through it.
-The design of the jar (being for dispensing beverages) means the stock can cool in it (I put it in my sink in a cool water, followed by ice-water bath) and this allows the fats to separate and rise to the top.

 The dispensing spout sits about 1/2 inch from the bottom of the jar, which allowed the sediment to settle, and is not released when I turned the spout to "open" to fill my quart containers that go in the freezer.
 (I also rubber-band a paper coffee filter over the the spout to further filter out any fine impurities.)
 I just turned the spout to "off" when it got close to the fat layer.
 It used to take so long to scoop off the fat, strain the stock, etc., so I was very happy to discover this little trick, and I just had to share!

 By Kimberly from Jax, FL

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I like to cook large batches of stews, chili, soup, etc. to eat, freeze, or give to friends.
 For this I use a large stock pot.
 When I decided to buy one years ago, I discovered they were all very expensive or very thin.

 During my maternity leave we had only one income and I looked for ways to cut back on food bills.
 I kept cut-off tops/bottoms of carrots, asparagus, potato peels, cabbage cores, and any other veggie I used and placed them in the freezer.